May 21, 2025 – NOW LIVE: We’ve launched our new electronic medical record (EMR) platform. which includes a new MyChart portal.

 When sending messages, please keep the following in mind:

-• The turnaround time for responses to messages is up to five business days.
+• The turnaround time for responses to messages is up to 10 business days.
 Our busy care teams are doing their best to reply to your messages as quickly as possible between patient appointments and after clinic hours.

 • Don’t use MyChart for urgent or time-sensitive issues.